-The business model of Klarna is based on charging the businesses it works with a fixed as well as percentage fee for every successful payment.
-Partner companies include the likes of H&M, ASOS or Timberland.
+The business model of Klarna is based on charging the businesses it works with a fixed as well as a percentage fee for every successful payment.
+The company furthermore makes money from interest paid by consumers for the loans it issues.

 Founded by two Swedish business students in 2005, the company has proven to be a great success.
 Klarna has raised a total of $460 million and is valued at $5.5 billion.
 Furthermore, revenues for 2018 exceeded $620 million on a profit of $12 million.

 How Does Klarna Work?